ErpNetDocs/dev/building-apps/concepts/api-best-practices.md

 - Handle `401 Unauthorized` by reauthenticating or refreshing the token.
 - Handle `429 Too Many Requests` by applying **exponential backoff** or retry delays.
+- Handle `503 Service Unavailable` by waiting for the period in the `Retry-After` header and repeating the request.
+It means no license was available, not that the request was wrong.
 - Validate all API responses before processing.
 - Log errors with sufficient context (endpoint, status code, token type).
 - Design idempotent operations - repeatable without side effects.